top of page

 Fortunately, there are plenty of simple ways to avoid feeling the effects of pollen and other allergens while spending time outdoors.
 Some of the most popular ones include:

 • Know your allergen triggers – Not everyone is allergic to the same type of pollen.
-Grass pollen, weed pollen, and tree pollen affect different people in different ways, so finding out which one(s) you are most sensitive to can help prevent reactions from occurring.
+Grass pollen, weed pollen, and tree pollen affect different people in different ways, so finding out which one(s) you are most sensitive to helps prevent reactions from occurring.
 An allergist can certainly help with this.

 • Learn about allergy seasons – In the US, there are different seasons when specific allergens are more prevalent.
 Generally, spring allergies start around February and can last all the way into summer.
 Tree pollination begins first, followed by flowers and grass.
 Ragweed pollination starts in the late summer and leads into the fall.
 There are plenty of online resources to help track down when your specific allergen hits the hardest.

-extreme close-up of a dandelion ready to blast seeds all over the landscape and up into your sinuses
+extreme close-up of a dandelion ready to blast seeds all over the landscape and up into your sinuses during allergies season

 Different states also have varying pollen counts, depending on the climate.
 The warmer it is, the longer and more intense the pollen season and as climate change progresses, the season gets longer too.
 Get to know a bit about the different pollen seasons and when the allergens are at their worst so that you can plan your outdoor activities around this.